A stay at Burleigh Court

 Staying in a small, boutique hotel rather than one with dozens of rooms turns a hotel into more of a home-from-home experience and so it turned out with my stay at Burleigh Court hotel in Stroud, in the western end of the Cotswolds area of outstanding natural beauty.

-With just 18 bedrooms – including some pet-friendly rooms with dog-themed wallpaper in the coach house next to the main building – and three acres of landscaped gardens with stunning views across the Stroud valley, Burleigh Court feels like a relaxing retreat away from the real world, where you can pad downstairs to read a book or have afternoon tea by one of several open fires, have a drink or two in the cosy bar or retreat upstairs to enjoy the view from your bedroom window.
+With just 18 bedrooms – including some pet-friendly rooms with dog-themed wallpaper in the coach house next to the main building – and three acres of landscaped gardens with stunning views across Stroud valley, Burleigh Court feels like a relaxing retreat away from the real world, where you can pad downstairs to read a book or have afternoon tea by one of several open fires, have a drink or two in the cosy bar or retreat upstairs to enjoy the view from your bedroom window.

-Arriving at Burleigh Court Stroud
+Arriving at Burleigh Court hotel

 Guests can park directly next to the hotel and can sit on the hotel’s front terrace and enjoy views across the other side of the valley.
 At the rear of the hotel there’s even an outdoor Art Deco plunge pool, open between mid-June and September, which was created by Sir Clough Williams Ellis and which would be a perfect spot for a cooling dip in the height of summer.
 My visit was during early Spring which meant swimming was out of the question, but long country walks, warm fires and hot baths were more in order.